IELTS test day tips

 - Stay aware of the time – Stay aware of the time so you can attempt all questions.
 The Listening, Reading and Writing tests have a number of sections.
 Allow enough time for each section.
 Be aware that some questions have suggested time limits for you to follow.

-- Be calm and ask for help if needed – Try to remain calm.
+- Be calm and ask for help if needed.
 Work calmly, focus on the questions, don’t rush your answers and you will do your best.
 If you start to feel worried, take some deep breaths to help you calm down.
 If you have any questions the centre staff will help you.

 TEST DAY ORGANISATION